Analysis | How the U.S.-China Trade War Reached a Turning Point

-Despite a December truce that kept the trade war between the world’s two biggest economies from escalating, the U.S.-China standoff has shaken the world economy and caused companies to reconfigure their supply chains.
-The International Monetary Fund warned that the global economy remains vulnerable to trade tensions and urged governments to adopt a policy of “do no harm.”
-And that was before U.S. President Donald Trump ratcheted up U.S. tariffs on Chinese goods, ending the truce and potentially starting another cycle of retaliation.
+For months, it appeared a December truce in the trade war between the world’s two biggest economies would clear the way for handshakes and announcement of a resolution.
+Instead, the U.S. and China are escalating a tariffs feud that has shaken the world economy and caused companies to reconfigure supply chains.
+Even before U.S. President Donald Trump ratcheted up tariffs on Chinese goods, and China vowed to retaliate, the International Monetary Fund was warning that the global economy is vulnerable to trade tensions.

 1. What’s changed?